 Please note that this scheme applies to England, Wales and Scotland only.
 People in Northern Ireland will still receive the same support (£400) but it will be credited to accounts in November.
 Metered customers in Northern Ireland will receive three payments of £170, £170 and £60, paid when the account is topped up with £5.

-Some people are eligible for a further discount on their energy bills under the Warm Home Discount Scheme.
-The scheme is currently closed but is set to reopen in November 2022.
+Some people are eligible for a further discount of £150 on their energy bills under the Warm Home Discount Scheme.

 If you are already in debt with your energy bills, or if the cost-of-living crisis has put you into debt, Citizens Advice has a list of grants directly from energy suppliers.